Jearde/git-tutorial/doc/best_practices.md

     - Use environment variables or configuration files outside version control for such information.
 13. Backup Important Branches:
     - Regularly backup important branches, especially before performing significant rebases or force-pushes.
-14. Use GitHub Issues and Projects:
+14. GitHub Issues and Projects:
     - Leverage GitHub Issues for tracking tasks, bugs, and enhancements.
     - Use GitHub Projects to manage and organize work.
+15. Large (binary) files
+    - Do not commit large files (e.g. PDFs, ML models, videos, ...) to the repository.
+    - Use Git LFS for large files
+16. Use Git Submodules for external dependencies
+    - Do not commit external dependencies to the repository.
+    - Use Git Submodules for external dependencies

 ## Naming the repository
 Repository name: